qiboteam/quantum-search-scaled-hash-preimages/README.md

 This repository contains examples for the Grover search implementations of scaled down versions of Chacha based Sponge hash functions and Blake2 construction.

+The OpenQASM convertion has been possible thanks to the Qibo quantum simulation language.

 ## Toy Sponge Hash Grover circuit

 Circuit that implements a the full Grover's search algorithm for a hash value of: 10100011 (163) This particular value has 2 preimages, and the algorithm is constructed to have the exact number of Grover steps in order to find solution with unit probability.